storyprotocol/documentation/docs/Story Network (L1)/troubleshooting.md

 cp $HOME/.story/story/data/priv_validator_state.json $HOME/.story/story/priv_validator_state.json.backup
 ```
 > 🚧 Be very careful with this file, especially if your validator is already signing blocks.
-* Check your the database backend type, your node must support the same as you are using the snapshot:
+* Check your database backend type, your node must support the same as you are using the snapshot:
 ```bash
 cat $HOME/.story/story/config/story.toml
 ```